dappforce/subsocial-docs/docs/lightpaper/architecture/monetization/Subscriptions.md

 private content for different tiers of subscribers.

 The biggest downside is that these platforms can block or remove content that they don’t like, plus the creators trust the platform owners with their private content.
-How much free content does the team behind OnlyFans get to see?
 Removing points of trust is important for the blockchain ecosystem.

-The technical part of adding subscriptions to the Subsocial chain is easy; however, there is still some research to be done with how to handle hosting for private content in a decentralized way while preserving creator privacy.
+The technical part of adding subscriptions to the Subsocial chain is easy; however, there is still some research to be done with how to handle hosting for private content in a decentralized way while preserving the privacy of creators.